dart-lang/dart_style/README.md

 *consistently* formatted.
 I hope you'll appreciate the real value in both of those.

+### How stable is it?

+You can rely on the formatter to not break your code or change its semantics.
+If it does do so, this is a critical bug and we'll fix it quickly.

+The rules the formatter uses to determine the "best" way to split a line may change over time.
+We don't promise that code produced by the formatter today will be identical to the same code run through a later version of the formatter.
+We do hope that you'll like the output of the later version more.

 ### Why can't I tell the formatter to ignore a region of code?

 Even a really sophisticated formatter can't beat a human in *all* cases.
 Our